codeigniter4/CodeIgniter4/user_guide_src/source/libraries/cookies.rst

 - **Personalization**: User preferences, themes, and other settings
 - **Tracking**: Recording and analyzing user behavior

-To help you efficiently use cookies across browsers with your request and response, CodeIgniter provides the ``CodeIgniter\Cookie\Cookie`` class to abstract the cookie interaction.
+To help you efficiently send cookies to browsers, CodeIgniter provides the ``CodeIgniter\Cookie\Cookie`` class to abstract the cookie interaction.